Last updated March 17, 2015

 More on livestock loss investigations

-As of Dec 31, 2013, 75 livestock or domestic animals are confirmed to have been killed by wolves in Oregon since wolves began returning to the state in the late 1990s.
-Two wolves in Baker County killed 30 domestic animals (28 sheep, 1 calf and 1 goat) during the spring and summer of 2009.
-The Imnaha, Umatilla River and Snake River wolf packs have also killed livestock.
-See the livestock loss investigations page for summaries of investigations and more information.
+As of Dec 31, 2014, 107 livestock or domestic animals are confirmed to have been killed by wolves in Oregon since wolves began returning to the state in the late 1990s.
+Other livestock animals have been confirmed injured by wolves.
+See the livestock loss investigations page for summaries of investigations and the annual reports for an annual count of investigations and confirmed deaths/injuries.

 Typical methods include: